ted-piotrowski/mapbox-gl-shadow-simulator/README.md

 map.on('load', () => {
   const shadeMap = new ShadeMap({
     date: new Date(), // display shadows for current date
-    apiKey: "XXX",    // obtain from https://shademap.app/about/
+    apiKey: "XXXXXX",    // obtain from https://shademap.app/about/
   }).addTo(map);

   // advance shade by 1 hour